Wladimir Wertelecki

-Medical and Postgraduate Education and Clinical Training
+Medical and postgraduate education and clinical training

 Wertelecki began his medical education in 1955 at the School of Medicine of the University of Buenos Aires.
 As a medical student, he took additional courses to qualify as a teaching assistant in Human Anatomy (1957) and in physiology (1958).

 These extracurricular courses proved to be formative.
 In anatomy, he observed an instance of anatomic atavism ("maneus muscle") which stimulated his interest in anatomical variants, anomalies, and evolution.
 His interest in physiology enabled him to join a research team headed by Dr. Virgilio G. Foglia, and coordinated by Dr. Bernardo Houssay, a Nobel Prize winner regarding diabetes mellitus impact on reproduction.
 As a student of clinical medicine, Wertelecki was granted a university scholarship and became an assistant to Dr. Niceto S. Loizaga, an expert in semiology and zoonosis (skills to recognize signs as signals of syndromes and diagnoses) (1958–1961).
-Next, Wertelecki completed a rotating internship at Deaconess Hospital, Saint Louis (1962-1963) and became a pediatric resident (1963–1965) at the Department of Pediatrics, St. Louis Children's Hospital and Washington University headed by Dr. Alexis F. Hartmann, one of the first to use insulin to treat diabetic children.
+Next, Wertelecki completed a rotating internship at Deaconess Hospital, Saint Louis (1962–1963) and became a pediatric resident (1963–1965) at the Department of Pediatrics, St. Louis Children's Hospital and Washington University in St. Louis headed by Dr. Alexis F. Hartmann, one of the first to use insulin to treat diabetic children.
 Wertelecki's sought further training in Clinical Genetics as a fellow at the Boston Children's Hospital and Harvard Medical School (1965–1968).
 His tasks included participation in the Phenylketonuria Treatment Clinic and the development of computer-aided programs to gather family reproductive histories.